Bombay Talkies (film): Soundtrack

-The music of the film is given by Amit Trivedi and lyrics by Amitabh Bhattacharya and Swanand Kirkire.
-"Apna Bombay Talkies" is the only song which brings legendary singers of 90s Kavita Krishnamurthy, Alka Yagnik, Kumar Sanu, Udit Narayan and Abhijeet together for the first time that too with veteran singer S. P. Balasubrahmanyam.
+The music of the film is composed by Amit Trivedi with lyrics written by Amitabh Bhattacharya and Swanand Kirkire.
+"Apna Bombay Talkies" is the only song which brings legendary singers of 90s Kavita Krishnamurthy, Alka Yagnik, Kumar Sanu, Udit Narayan, Sadhana Sargam and Abhijeet together for the first time that too with veteran singer S. P. Balasubrahmanyam.
 The song features all the singers according to the respective actors they have sung most of their hit numbers making this song one of its kind.

 Sequel

 The sequel for Bombay Talkies, Lust Stories was released on Netflix on 15 June 2018.
 It has been co-produced by Ronnie Screwvala and Ashi Dua.
 Karan Johar's segment stars Vicky Kaushal, Kiara Advani, and Neha Dhupia and concluded filming in December 2017.
 Zoya Akhtar's segment stars Bhumi Pednekar and Rasika Dugal, Dibakar Banerjee’s short stars Manisha Koirala and Sanjay Kapoor, and Anurag Kashyap’s film stars Radhika Apte and Akash Thoser.